 Iconic genius and legendary theoretical physicist who formulated the Theory of Relativity and the mass-energy equivalence formula.
+Born in Germany, he came to America when Hitler rose to power.
+He worked on the Manhattan Project, which developed the atomic bomb.

 He failed to find a teaching job for two years, and worked as an assistant examiner for patent applications at the Federal Office for Intellectual Property in Bern.

-He married Mileva Marić in January 1903, and after their divorce on February 14, 1919, married Elsa Lowenthal on June 2, 1919.
-He had three children named Lieserl (1902), Hans Albert (1904), and Eduard "Tete" (1910).
+He married Mileva Maric in January 1903, and after their divorce on February 14, 1919, married Elsa Lowenthal on June 2, 1919.
+He had three children named Lieserl (1902), Hans Albert (1904), and Eduard 'Tete' (1910).

 Together with Bertrand Russell, he signed the Russell-Einstein Manifesto, which argued against the use of nuclear weapons.